Methamphetamine: Neurotoxicity

 This diagram depicts the neuroimmune mechanisms that mediate methamphetamine-induced neurodegeneration in the human brain.
 The NF-κB-mediated neuroimmune response to methamphetamine use which results in the increased permeability of the blood–brain barrier arises through its binding at and activation of sigma receptors, the increased production of reactive oxygen species (ROS), reactive nitrogen species (RNS), and damage-associated molecular pattern molecules (DAMPs), the dysregulation of glutamate transporters (specifically, EAAT1 and EAAT2) and glucose metabolism, and excessive Ca^{2+} ion influx in glial cells and dopamine neurons.

-Methamphetamine is directly neurotoxic to dopaminergic neurons in both lab animals and humans.
-Excitotoxicity, oxidative stress, metabolic compromise, UPS dysfunction, protein nitration, endoplasmic reticulum stress, p53 expression and other processes contributed to this neurotoxicity.
+Methamphetamine is neurotoxic to dopaminergic systems in lab animals and is associated with dopaminergic toxicity in humans.
+Excitotoxicity, oxidative stress, metabolic compromise, UPS dysfunction, protein nitration, endoplasmic reticulum stress, p53 expression and other processes contribute to this neurotoxicity.
 In line with its dopaminergic neurotoxicity, methamphetamine use is associated with a higher risk of Parkinson's disease.
-In addition to its dopaminergic neurotoxicity, a review of evidence in humans indicated that high-dose methamphetamine use can also be neurotoxic to serotonergic neurons.
+In addition to its dopaminergic neurotoxicity, a review of human studies indicated that chronic methamphetamine use is associated with serotonergic neurotoxicity.
 It has been demonstrated that a high core temperature is correlated with an increase in the neurotoxic effects of methamphetamine.
 Withdrawal of methamphetamine in dependent persons may lead to post-acute withdrawal which persists months beyond the typical withdrawal period.

 Magnetic resonance imaging studies on human methamphetamine users have also found evidence of neurodegeneration, or adverse neuroplastic changes in brain structure and function.
 In particular, methamphetamine appears to cause hyperintensity and hypertrophy of white matter, marked shrinkage of hippocampi, and reduced gray matter in the cingulate cortex, limbic cortex, and paralimbic cortex in recreational methamphetamine users.
 Moreover, evidence suggests that adverse changes in the level of biomarkers of metabolic integrity and synthesis occur in recreational users, such as a reduction in N-acetylaspartate and creatine levels and elevated levels of choline and myoinositol.

 Methamphetamine has been shown to activate TAAR1 in human astrocytes and generate cAMP as a result.
 Activation of astrocyte-localized TAAR1 appears to function as a mechanism by which methamphetamine attenuates membrane-bound EAAT2 (SLC1A2) levels and function in these cells.

 Methamphetamine binds to and activates both sigma receptor subtypes, σ_{1} and σ_{2}, with micromolar affinity.
 Sigma receptor activation may promote methamphetamine-induced neurotoxicity by facilitating hyperthermia, increasing dopamine synthesis and release, influencing microglial activation, and modulating apoptotic signaling cascades and the formation of reactive oxygen species.